Those Were The Days

 Martin Luther King's assassin, James Earl Ray, is arrested at London's Heathrow Airport as he tries to board a plane on Saturday, 8th June.

-Tony Hancock commits suicide on 24th June.
+Tony Hancock commits suicide in Sydney on 25th June, aged 44.

 |

-Britain and Tanzania resume diplomatic relations.
+Britain and Tanzania resume diplomatic relations on 4th July.

 The Seekers split up, performing in cabaret together for the last time at the Talk Of The Town on 8th July and recording Farewell The Seekers for BBC Television on 9th July.